On the Hausdorff dimension of circular Furstenberg sets: Introduction

-The general upper bound $|\mathcal{R}_{\lambda}| \lesssim |W||B|$ is useless for $\lambda \ll 1$, but there is fortunately a way to improve it.
-The example shown in Figure \ref{fig4} indicates the main obstruction: the high number of incomparable $(\delta,\delta/\sqrt{\lambda})$-rectangles in the example is "caused" by a high level of tangency of the "parent" annuli of thickness $\lambda$.
-If we stipulate \emph{a priori} bounds on this level of tangency, we get a non-trivial upper bound for $|\mathcal{R}_{\lambda}|$, which looks like this (see Theorem \ref{thm4} for the precise statement):
+The trivial upper bound $|\mathcal{R}_{\lambda}| \lesssim |W||B|$ is useless for $\lambda \ll 1$, but there is a way to improve it.
+The examples shown in Figure \ref{fig6} indicate the main obstructions: the high numbers of incomparable $(\delta,\delta/\sqrt{\lambda})$-rectangles are "caused" by either \begin{itemize} \item[(a)] a high level of tangency of "parent" annuli of thickness $\lambda$, or \item[(b)] a high number of "child" $\delta$-annuli contained inside "parent" annuli of thickness $\lambda$. \end{itemize} If we stipulate \emph{a priori} bounds on the numbers relevant for problems (a)-(b), we get a non-trivial upper bound for $|\mathcal{R}_{\lambda}|$, which looks like this (see Theorem \ref{thm4} for a precise statement):

-Here $X_{\lambda} = \max |P \cap B_{\lambda}|$, where the "$\max$" runs over balls of radius $\lambda$, and $Y_{\lambda}$ is an upper bound for how many $\lambda$-annuli can be tangent to any fixed $(\lambda,\sqrt{\lambda})$-rectangle.
+Here $X_{\lambda} = \max |P \cap B_{\lambda}|$, where the "$\max$" runs over balls $B_{\lambda} \subset \R^{2} \times (0,\infty)$ of radius $\lambda$, and $Y_{\lambda}$ is an upper bound for how many $\lambda$-annuli can be tangent to any fixed $(\lambda,\sqrt{\lambda})$-rectangle.
 In fact,